GraphQLGuide/book/text/react/review-subscriptions.md

 }, [orderBy, subscribeToMore])
 ```

+Since `cache.modify()` deals with refs instead of plain objects, we need to create a new ref with `cache.writeFragment()` to add to the beginning of the list.

+> This works, but it’s a lot longer than our original `updateQuery`.
+If you’d like a simpler solution, thumbs-up [this feature request](https://github.com/apollographql/apollo-feature-requests/issues/270)!

 Now when we’re viewing the most recent reviews (`createdAt_DESC`) and receive a subscription event, we add the new review to the front of the list of reviews, and it appears first on the page.
 We can test this out by opening a second browser tab, creating a new review in that tab, and seeing it immediately appear in the first tab.